-If your goal is to offer absolute privacy to end-customers, make sure that your vendor supports such an option.
-Note that privacy is most easily accomplished with on-premises hosting.
+If your goal is to offer absolute privacy to end customers, make sure that your vendor supports such option.
+For example, setting up a dedicated map server (on-premises hosting) ensures privacy by default.

 The support level isn't just limited to Service Level Agreements and response times in handling priority-level issues.
 A dedicated support engineer in charge of handling issues and feature requests is crucial if your needs are remotely specific.
 Support plans are usually charged as a minimum spend fee or as a percentage of a monthly fee.